Bokovsky/readeck-mirror/pkg/extract/contentscripts/README.md

 ### DOM API

-The `initialDocument` and `finalDocument` functions receive a `document` argument that is a subset of a DOM Node.
+The `documentReady` and `documentDone` functions receive a `document` argument that is a subset of a DOM Node.
 It exposes the following types, properties and methods:

 #### `Attribute.name: string`
 #### `Attribute.value: string`